Dyuuz/ChatAPI/README.md

 The token is returned to the user.

-The user can use this token for authenticated API calls like sending chat requests.
+The user can use this token for authenticated API calls like sending chat requests and checking token balance.

 If invalid, an error message is returned.